 crowbarctl upgrade nodes --help

-choose this approach, you can use the crowbarctl upgrade
+for details.
+If you choose this approach, you can use thecrowbarctl upgrade status

 command to monitor the upgrade process.
-The output of
+The output of this command contains the following entries:- current_node_action

 The current action applied to the node.

 Shows the current substep of the node upgrade step.
-For example,
+For example, for the

-for the crowbarctl upgrade nodes controllers
+crowbarctl upgrade nodes controllers

-entry displays the
+entry displays thecontroller_nodes

 status when upgrading controllers.